 Undertaking a due diligence investigation prior to engaging in a trade transaction can minimize the risk of encountering commercial disputes.
 The U.S. Commercial Service provides a service to conduct a preliminary background check and refers your company to other service providers in Turkey.
 Learn more about the International Company Profile service.

 A representative office may act as a liaison with Turkish contacts, implement contracts signed outside Turkey by the home office, and undertake market research.
 Such offices may not engage in trade, receive fees for service, sign contracts or directly generate income.
 Contact one of our Commercial Service Office in Turkey to learn about the registration process.

 Tel: (90-312) 468 -6129

 Fax: (90-312) 467-0056

-Please note that each state has its own sets of law and regulations in terms of setting up a new office, it will be best for you to visit the web pages of each respective States: http://www.state.XX.us (XX stands for States abbreviation, e.g. California is CA, New York is NY etc.)
+Please note that each state has its own sets of law and regulations in terms of setting up a new office, so it will be best for you to visit the websites of each respective state.
+You can find a state’s site by going to http://www.state.XX.us in which XX is the two-letter abbreviation for the state (e.g. California is CA, New York is NY).

 Yes, you will need a visa.
 General visa information can be found on the Department of State website.
 Visa information for temporary visits to the U.S. (e.g. for business-related purposes) can be found on the Non-Immigrant Visas (NIV) page.